Burrow’s 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28.

 BATON ROUGE, La.
+(AP)The first thing Joe Burrow did after launching the longest – and most decisive – of his three touchdown passes against Florida was embrace a pair of offensive linemen who’d kept pass rushers at bay all night.

+Then the Tigers quarterback skipped toward the jubilant LSU bench area, fist-pumping all the way.

-(AP)Joe Burrow passed for 293 yards and three touchdowns, and fifth-ranked LSU scored three straight touchdowns after falling behind early in the second half to emerge with a 42-28 victory over No. 7 Florida on Saturday night.
+Burrow passed for 293 yards and led fifth-ranked LSU to three unanswered touchdowns after the Tigers had fallen behind early in the second half to emerge with a 42-28 victory over No. 7 Florida on Saturday night.

 Facing a Florida defense that came in leading the nation in interceptions and leading the Southeastern Conference in sacks, the Tigers (6-0, 2-0 SEC) totaled 511 yards without giving up a sack or committing a turnover.

+”We knew that last year they got after us up front.
+Our offensive line took that personally,” Burrow said, referring to a 27-19 loss to the Gators in Gainesville, Florida. ”I was just so proud of those guys.
+There was no pressure the entire night.”

-”What can we say about our offense?” said a beaming LSU coach Ed Orgeron, declaring that holding Florida’s defense without a sack was ”the biggest stat of the night.”
+LSU coach Ed Orgeron declared that holding Florida’s defense without a sack was ”the biggest stat of the night,” noting how Florida’s defensive ends had ”destroyed” opposing offensive lines in previous games.

-The few times LSU’s line was breached, Burrow escaped and finished with 43 yards rushing.

 ”I don’t think we were able to get pressure on him, and when we did, he did a god job of scrambling,” Florida coach Dan Mullen said.